amarder/locovote/frontend/src/analysis/cambridge-public-schools.md

 ## Conclusions

 The MCAS test scores coming out of Kennedy-Longfellow and Fletcher Maynard Academy are concerning.
-Kennedy-Longfellow School has [closed](https://www.cambridgeday.com/2025/05/27/as-kennedy-longfellow-school-nears-closing-community-seeks-memories-for-final-events/).
-Thinking about what would help the children at Fletcher Maynard Academy could be really impactful.
+Kennedy-Longfellow has [closed](https://www.cambridgeday.com/2025/05/27/as-kennedy-longfellow-school-nears-closing-community-seeks-memories-for-final-events/).
+Thinking about what would help the children at Fletcher Maynard could be really impactful.

 Dr. Martin Luther King, Jr. School is really good.
 It's nice to see they were named a [2024 National Blue Ribbon School](https://mlk.cpsd.us/school_news/cps_school_2024_national_blue_ribbon_school).